 Figure 3.20a and b shows the concentration of zinc in the internal monitoring locations at Site 23/D. Zinc levels appear to be controlled by seasonal conditions.
 The changes in zinc concentrations mimic those for conductivity and sulfate.
 23FD-2 had a zinc concentration of approximately 70 mg/l in June 2002.
-In 2003, the zinc concentration averaged 20 mg/l, and this average further decreased to 14 mg/l in 2004.
+In 2003, the zinc concentration averaged 20 mg/l, and this average further decreased to approximately 14 mg/l in 2004 and 2005.
 Zinc concentrations in the range of 20 to 70 mg/l are consistent with laboratory kinetic weathering tests performed on samples of argillite and serpentinite (Vos, 1993).
 The zinc concentrations recorded for Pond D are generally below 0.7 mg/l and reflect contributions from several source waters.
 Pond D receives water from Site D surface runoff, seeps on the slope and at the toe of the site and the effluent from the curtain drain that KGCMC installed between Site D and Site 23.
+MW-D3 showed elevated zinc concentrations in both 2005 samples: zinc levels rose from an average of 10 μ g/l in 1998-2004 to an average of 177 μ g/l in 2005.
+Average sulfate also increased by approximately 30 mg/l in 2005 compared to average values from 2002-2004.
+The cause for these increases is not immediately apparent; however, if it was the arrival of a contact water front, a significant increase in conductivity, sulfate, calcium and magnesium should have preceded an increase in metals such as lead and zinc.

-Cadmium concentrations (Figure 3.21a and b) correlate well with those of zinc for the internal monitoring sites although at much lower values (0 to 35 ppb).
+Cadmium concentrations (Figure 3.21a and b) correlate well with those of zinc for the internal monitoring sites although at much lower values (0 to $35 \mu g/l$).

 The concentrations of copper and lead (Figures 3.22a and b and 3.23a and b) are considerably lower than that of zinc in the Site 23/D internal monitoring sites.
 Both of these metals show the same general trends as zinc with the exception of one anomalous lead result in a sample from 23FD-2 in 1999.
 The nickel concentrations presented in Figure 3.24a and b support the observation that the drainage from 23FD-2 is different than that of other drainages.
 It is possible that the material that supplies water to this drain has a greater proportion of serpentinite, which was shown to produce higher zinc and nickel concentrations than other rock types such as argillite and phyllite (Vos, 1993).
 What appeared to be a linear increase in nickel concentrations in 23FD-2 prior to 2002 now appears to be decreasing or at least cyclical.
+The December 2005 sample from MW-23-A2D showed elevated metal concentrations when compared to historical data.
+Monitoring will continue to determine trends.